Parameter-Efficient Fine-Tuning for Medical Image Analysis: The Missed Opportunity: Experiments

 Figure~\ref{fig:ppc} illustrates the trade-off between each method's performance and parameter count.
 This comparison is crucial as different applications may prioritize either superior performance or computational efficiency.
 For the results produced by the ResNet50 (shown on the left), each PEFT method lies on the Pareto frontier, indicating that a specific method could be selected based on the prioritization of either performance or cost.
 Remarkably, the SSF method stands out by delivering high performance at a significantly reduced cost.
 In the case of the ViT-B model, LoRA emerges as the prominent choice, outpacing SSF while maintaining a similar computational expense.

-To answer our question \emph{can PEFT Improve Transfer to Discriminative Medical Tasks?} Yes, TSA, SSF and LoRA provide consistent improvements over full fine-tuning, and there is room to prefer less resource-intensive methods if necessary, requiring as little as 0.25\% of parameters.
+To answer our question \emph{can PEFT Improve Transfer to Discriminative Medical Tasks?} Yes, \textbf{TSA, SSF and LoRA} provide consistent improvements over full fine-tuning while requiring as little as 0.25\% of parameters.